theotown/lagom.github.io/src/blog/lagom-1-4-9.md

 The Lagom team has released Lagom 1.4.9.

-This release provides a few bug fixes and an improvements.
+This release provides a few bug fixes and and improvements.

 ## Highlights